Cray-HPE/docs-csm/troubleshooting/known_issues/antero_node_NID_allocation.md

 It is important to note the nodes `b0n2` and `b0n3` on a Antero blade are functional, but do not have NIDs in contiguous range with its peers.

-## How to identity NIDs on Antero blades
+## How to identify NIDs on Antero blades

 To work around this issue the appropriate NID values for nodes `b0n2` and `n0n3` on Antero blades need to be supplied to Work Load Manager (WLM) when launch jobs.
 The following commands are some examples to determine the NIDs in use for Antero blades.